-• This motherboard supports dual 81xx/61xx/51xx/41xx/31xx (Socket P) processors which offer Intel® Ultra Path Interconnect (UPI) of up to 10.4 GT/s
+• This motherboard supports dual 81xx/61xx/51xx/41xx/31xx series (Socket P0) processors which offer Intel® UltraPath Interconnect (UPI) of up to 10.4 GT/s

 Note: Both CPUs need to be installed for full access to the PCI-E slots, DIMM slots, and onboard controllers.
-Refer to the block diagram to determine which slots or devices may be affected.
+Refer to the block diagram on page 18 to determine which slots or devices may be affected.